 At a breakfast session in Singapore this week, to discuss the mobile programmatic landscape, speakers and participants debated at length about the lack of understanding, as well as unwillingness to change, among marketers in the region.
 Jointly organised by Mobile Marketing Association and InMobi, the session was attended by agencies and ad tech players.

-Sanchit Sangha, chief digital officer at Mindshare Asia-Pacific, said customer demand had pushed the agency towards programmatic.
+Sanchit Sanga, chief digital officer at Mindshare Asia-Pacific, said customer demand had pushed the agency towards programmatic.
 However, he described the level of understanding in this space, especially in some markets, such as the Philippines and Malaysia, as “below par”, noting that some clients were simply not ready for programmatic.

-They were used to what Sangha called, “lazy planning”, in which they would hand over all their planning activities to digital platform owners or the likes of Google and Facebook.
+They were used to what Sanga called, “lazy planning”, in which they would hand over all their planning activities to digital platform owners or the likes of Google and Facebook.
 To address this gap, he said Mindshare took over the planning of programmatic activities from these markets and ran everything from its Singapore outfit.
 All plans were controlled centrally from the local office, before they were disseminated back for execution in the local markets.

 He recalled how a client repeatedly asked for inventory to be bought from a specific website in Taiwan, despite his team’s advice that she could reach the same audience by purchasing programmatically or through an exchange.
 She was simply not ready to embrace change, he said, adding that some clients were used to seeing their ads on specific sites and preferred to stick with what was familiar.

-Global brands, such as Unilever and GSK, though, had surged forward with their programmatic spend and fuelled Mindshare to invest and build up its own expertise in the space, Sangha noted.
+Global brands, such as Unilever and GSK, though, had surged forward with their programmatic spend and fuelled Mindshare to invest and build up its own expertise in the space, Sanga noted.
 Some 25% of digital media budgets managed by the agency were in programmatic.

 An attendee noted that while there might be individuals within an organisation who understood what programmatic entailed, this level of awareness would become increasingly diluted as campaigns scaled up and more executives higher up the chain were involved in the discussions “[With regards to programmatic], I feel like we’re living in a house while it’s still being built”, he said.